Synthetic areas spread in two-dimensional Superconducting Quantum Interference Filter Arrays

 \section{Synthetic area spread}

-In this section we generalise model already present in the literature such as the ones recently published in ref.~\cite{oppenlanderTwoDimensionalSuperconducting2003, galilabariasModelingTransferFunction2022}.
-Essentially, we will consider the dynamics of the array outlined in Sec.~\ref{sec::mod} after removing Josephson junctions such that there exists loops within the array containing no Josephson junctions; we will call such loops `bare' superconducting loops.
+In this section we generalise the previously discussed model already present in the literature, such as the ones recently published in ref.~\cite{oppenlanderTwoDimensionalSuperconducting2003, galilabariasModelingTransferFunction2022}.
+Essentially, we will consider the dynamics of the array outlined in Sec.~\ref{sec::mod} after removing Josephson junctions such that there exist loops within the array containing no Josephson junctions; we will call such loops `bare' superconducting loops.
 We assume that of the previous $M\cdot(N+1)$ junctions, there are now $N_{\text{JJ}}$ Josephson junctions remaining within the array.
-Similarly, we denote the number of remaining 'junction loops' -- namely, loops containing at least a single Josephson junction -- as $N_{\text{JL}}$, such that there are now the presence $N\cdot M - N_{\text{JL}}$ bare loops within the array.
+Similarly, we denote the number of remaining 'junction loops' -- namely, loops containing at least a single Josephson junction -- as $N_{\text{JL}}$, such that there are now $N\cdot M - N_{\text{JL}}$ bare loops within the array.

 We now differentiate whether a quantity corresponds to either a bare loop, or to a junction loop, by adding a subscript $B$, or $J$, respectively.
-For example, we let $\underline{a}_J$ correspond to the vector containing the areas of all junction loops, whilst $\underline{a}_B$ correspond to the area of all of the bare loops.
+For example, we let $\underline{a}_J$ correspond to the vector containing the areas of all junction loops, whilst $\underline{a}_B$ corresponds to the area of all of the bare loops.
 The matrix $Q$ is then partitioned into the form

 where the sub-matrix $Q_{JJ}$ has dimension $(N_{JJ} \times N_{\text{JL}})$ as it maps the flux through the junction loops into inductive current through the remaining Josephson junctions.
-We note that within this partition both $\underline{\varphi}_{B} = 0$ and $\underline{D\varphi}_{B} = 0$ by definition as there are no Josephson junctions to provide a phase difference.
+We note that by definition both $\underline{\varphi}_{B} = 0$ and $\underline{D\varphi}_{B} = 0$ within this partition as there are no Josephson junctions to provide a Josephson phase difference.
 By partitioning each physical quantity in this manner, the equation of motion for the system is written as

-Although this equation is similar to Eq. \ref{eq::testRSJ}, the difference is the addition of the anomalous term $Q_{JB} \underline{a}_{B}\Phi$ which factors in the inductive current induced by the bare loops within the device.
+Although this equation is similar to Eq. \ref{eq::testRSJ}, the difference is the addition of the anomalous term $Q_{JB} \underline{a}_{B}\Phi$, which factors in the inductive current induced by the bare loops within the device.